sghpjuikit/player/README.md

 Plots custom mathematical function in a graph
 ##### Spectrum
 Displays the audio spectrum of the playing song (doesn't work for flac and ogg).
 Looks nothing like the low-fps sample from Oracle.
 Uses Canvas and smooth 60FPS animation.
 Looks very cool.
 Yet its only 58 lines!
 Not really useful aside being a fancy visualisation though.
-##### WebReader
-In-app web browser.
-Experimental and not very useful.
-Image drag & drop has terrible performance for some reason.
 ##### Layouts
 Layout manager.
 Saved layout browser.
 Currently outdated and largely useless.
 Planned for complete rewrite.
 ##### Comet